 I really enjoyed reading about Lizzie Borden, she is a refreshing character in a genre that is heavily populated with men.
 All most of us know about the historical figure is that she killed her mother and father.
-This book is very fun to read, the author does many things well.
-There are many conversations and suitable action to move the story along nicely.
+This alt-history book is nothing like that and is very fun to read, the author does many things well.
+There are many conversations and suitable action scenes move the story along nicely.

 http://www.amazon.com/the Miniscule Monk